microsoft/MixedReality-WebRTC/docs/manual/unity/unity-localvideosource.md

 #### [`WebcamDevice`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource.WebcamDevice) (code only)

 Description of the video capture device to use, colloquially referred to as _webcam_ for short, even if other non-webcam capture devices are also supported, like the HoloLens 1 and HoloLens 2 cameras.
-Valid device unique identifiers can be enumerated with [`GetVideoCaptureDevicesAsync()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.GetVideoCaptureDevicesAsync) and correspond to the [`VideoCaptureDevice.id`](xref:Microsoft.MixedReality.WebRTC.VideoCaptureDevice.id) field.
+Valid device unique identifiers can be enumerated with [`DeviceVideoTrackSource.GetCaptureFormatsAsync()`](xref:Microsoft.MixedReality.WebRTC.DeviceVideoTrackSource.GetCaptureFormatsAsync(System.String)) and correspond to the [`VideoCaptureDevice.id`](xref:Microsoft.MixedReality.WebRTC.VideoCaptureDevice.id) field.
 Note that this property is not exposed to the Unity editor, as devices should be enumerate at runtime to support the various video capture device configurations of the host device.

 #### [`FormatMode`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource.FormatMode) ("Capture format" in Inspector)